-2. We believe that a parental partnership will improve the likelihood of an ideal education experience.
+2. We believe that a parental partnership will improve the likelihood of an ideal educational experience.
 The school must inform the parents when we see issues manifested in the classroom that impede academic learning.
-Parents are expected to provide primary guidance, support and professional services when needed that may help the student become more academically successful.
+Parents are expected to provide primary guidance, support, and professional services when needed that may help the student become more academically successful.

 3. We believe that all individuals have a right to work and learn within a safe and caring environment.

 4. We believe that most students can learn the knowledge and skills taught in our school given sufficient time, appropriate support, and relevant, diverse educational experiences.

 5. We believe that students should know what they are to learn, be guided on how they are to learn it, and understand its application for their lives.

 6. Staff development and evaluation are best accomplished through an environment of cooperation, trust, and continuous improvement.

 7. We believe educational programs should be research-based, results-oriented, aligned, reflective of God’s truth, and supportive of G.C.A.’s mission.